tomqingo/TRPlaceFPGAMP/README.md

 1. Read the benchmark (Two modes: All designs in the benchmark or one design)

-2. Macro Placement (Implement the macro placement using the online Reinforce Learning)
+2. Macro Placement (Implement the macro placement using one-stage or two-stage online Reinforce Learning)

 3. Validate the legality of the placement result (The resource, coordinate, macro shape, and regional requirements)